audstav/oppiadocstest/docs/source/lesson/create.rst

 .. |saveinteraction| image:: /images/save_interaction.png
                      :scale: 35%

-5. You will now see the 'Continue' button below the Introduction card.
+5. You will now see the '**Continue**' button below the Introduction card.
 Click on the bar below **Learner's Answers and Oppia's Responses** to direct what happens when the button is clicked.

 6. To create a new card, click on the drop-down menu below **Oppia directs the learner to...** and select 'A New Card Called...'.
 Enter the name of the new card in the blank field and click on the |savedestination| button.